ocp-workshop-wf/bootcamp/module3/README.md

       <img src="/images/edge-route.png" alt="OpenShift Training" style="width:400px; display:block; margin:auto;" />
     </p>

+    **Use Case**: Edge routes are useful when you want to secure the connection between the user and the OpenShift cluster while allowing for potential inspection or modification of the traffic within the cluster.
+      - Example scenarios include:
+        - When you want to offload SSL termination to the OpenShift router, allowing it to handle SSL certificates and encryption.
+        - When you want to use a single certificate for multiple routes, simplifying certificate management.
+        - When you want to enable features like load balancing or traffic routing based on HTTP headers.

   - Passthrough Route: Which is secure on the outside and using the same certificate is seccure on the inside.

     <p align="center">
       <img src="/images/passthough.png" alt="OpenShift Training" style="width:400px; display:block; margin:auto;" />
     </p>
+  **Use Case**: Passthrough routes are useful when you need end-to-end encryption and want to use the same certificate for both the external and internal connections.
+This is often required for applications that handle sensitive data and need to maintain strict security controls.
+    - Example scenarios include:
+      - When you want to ensure that all traffic between the user and the application remains encrypted.
+      - When you need to comply with strict regulatory requirements for data protection.

   - Re-encrypt Route: Where we have a different ceritificate on the outside and a different certificate on the inside "they are really complicated and not recommended"

+  **Use Case**: Re-encrypt routes are useful when you need to maintain separate certificates for external and internal connections, often for compliance or security reasons.
+  - Example scenarios include:
+    - When you need to comply with strict regulatory requirements for data protection.
+    - When you want to implement different security policies for internal and external traffic.

 - Route yaml sample
 ```yaml